jecGrimm/HLV_KG/README.md

 ### explore_data.py
 This script extracts the words from the dataset that are annotated by all annotators and stores them in the file `full_annotations.txt`.

+### main.py
+This script creates the data stored in the folders `graphs`, `query_results`, and `visualizations`.
+It can be seen as an example pipeline for the provided scripts.

 ### query_kg.py
 This script contains the SPARQL queries to parse the RDF-graph.
 Available queries are: